-In Cleverscope acquirer selected area, type in the fixed IP address you want to give the Cleverscope, and click Set IP address.
-192.168.1.190 in the example above - it needs to be different from the NIC address in the last digit. .
+First click on the Cleverscope to connect to (even if there is only one), to select it - the line will become blue - type the fixed IP address you want to give the Cleverscope into the IP address field in the Cleverscope acquirer selected panel, and click the Set IP address button.
+In the example above we used 192.168.1.190 - it needs to be different from the NIC address in the last digit.